-8. Reporting
+11. Reporting

+The MD shall establish information and reporting structures to ensure that exposure and risk information is up-to-date and accurate.
 Risk reporting in the Company is integrated in the yearly business plan, reporting and budgeting processes.
 Risk reports are presented the Board of Directors quarterly.
 There are also routines for reporting beyond the predefined reporting to the Board of Directors.